Coal Employment Project

-The Coal Employment Project (CEP) was a non-profit women's organization in the United States from 1977–1996 with the goal of women gaining employment as miners.
+The Coal Employment Project (CEP) was a non-profit women's organization in the United States from 1977 to 1996 with the goal of women gaining employment as miners.
 With local support groups in both the eastern and western coalfields, CEP also advocated for women on issues such as sexual harassment, mine safety, equal access to training and promotions, parental leave, and wages.

 Originally headquartered in Jacksboro, TN, CEP moved to Oak Ridge and added field offices in Hazard, KY, Westernport, MD, and Denver, CO, as well as regional support teams.
 Its last headquarters were in Knoxville, TN.